abu14/digit-recognition-with-neural-networks/README.md

 ## Usage

 The `main.py` script orchestrates the entire process.
-Here's a breakdown of how the modules can be used individually:
+Here's a breakdown of how they can be used individually:

 1.  **Data Loading:**